Day Camp Frequently Asked Questions

 What if I arrive late, need to check out a camper early or have an unplanned absence?

 Arriving late (later than 9:30).
 Leaving Early (earlier than 5pm)

 We look forward to each camper’s arrival so if something comes up let us know.
 While we attempt to accommodate those arriving late or leaving early please schedule appointments before or after camp.
-As soon as possible call (918)946-8393, Leave a message, if necessary.
+As soon as possible call or text (918)946-8393, Leave a message, if necessary.
 Our schedule varies every day and we want to be sure camp day is smooth for everyone.